 Some of the film’s funniest scenes come via the classroom.
 Whether it’s Romany Malic’s Jaylen ranting about complete nonsense and palm brushing his head for hair that isn’t there, or Al Mandril’s Luis coming to America to become the middle-aged Justin Bieber, the leads never have to carry the movie on their own 100% of the time.

 The film can be long at times and could have been cut easily by a good 20 minutes.
-The scenes that make use of special effects seem like filler, with the use of talking heads being out of place.
-The use of a racial slur used consistently by Romany Malic’s Jaylen offers no probative value other than to offend, even if said dismissively.
+The scenes that make use of special effects seem like filler, using talking heads being out of place.
+A racial slur used consistently by Romany Malic’s Jaylen offers no probative value other than to offend, even if said dismissively.

 Night School, though, is ultimately carried through by Hart and Haddish’s high-voltage comedy act.
 They drive and match each other, shot for shot.
 Hart also consistently offers a level of grounded poignancy that never seems out of place in his comic roles.
-That makes a difference when rooting for one of his characters and his best comedies always make him the underdog.
-Along with some well-placed comic supporting performances, Night School is worth a look on rental or digital platforms (over theatre prices) if you are looking for some consistent laughs.
-The issue is the laughs aren’t guilt free.
+That makes a difference when rooting for one of his characters, and his best comedies always make him the underdog.
+Along with some well-placed comic supporting performances, Night School is worth looking on rental or digital platforms (over theatre prices) if you are looking for some consistent laughs.
+The issue is the laughs aren’t guilt-free.